Buy Breakdown Cover

 Summertime sees many roads becoming busier with weekend riders.
 But making that extra check for riders at every junction, on every journey, we will be greatly reducing the risk, and doing our bit for road safety.

-In 2021, 310 motorcyclists were killed in Great Britain, 5,264 were reported to be seriously injured and more than 10,000 slightly injured.
+In 2021, 310 motorcyclists were killed in Great Britain, 5,264 were reported to be seriously injured in motorcycle accidents and more than 10,000 slightly injured.
 Many of these incidents took place at or near junctions, where drivers failed to see an approaching motorcyclist before starting a manoeuvre.

 “As human beings we’re not very good at identifying motorcyclists because they occupy such a small part of our field of vision.
 What’s more, if we’re not expecting to see one, then the chance of spotting one coming towards us is further reduced, and the risk of a collision is greatly increased.